gabrielsoaresbr/repo_angmaterial/README.md

 Deploy Github Pages: https://alligator.io/angular/deploying-angular-app-github-pages/
 	- First install the angular-cli-ghpages globally: npm install -g angular-cli-ghpages
 	- Now use the Angular CLI with the --base-href flag to build your project and set the correct base href location: ng build --prod --base-href "https://gabrielsoaresbr@github.io/repo_angmaterial"
-	- Then it’s as simple as running angular-cli-ghpages.
-You can use the ngh shorthand: ngh
+	- Run: ngh --dir dist/angmaterial
 	- And done!
 Your app will now be hosted at https://username.github.io/app-name/